Workplace OHS-Compliance Survey (DSG-ProF003)

 (DSG-ProF003)

-• Thank you for participating in our survey!
+• Thank you for participating in our self-guided survey and evaluation.

 The purpose of the survey is to help employers, operating in Ontario (Canada), increase their knowledge about their main responsibilities under Occupational Health and Safety legislation, and to evaluate how well they are complying with their duty to ensure their workplaces are safe.